 Why You'll Love This Chicken

-- Fresh basil and garlic are tucked under the skin for big flavor
+- Garlic and basil under the skin for flavor

 Oven Roasted Whole Chicken

-I got this recipe in the mail from Chef Traci Des Jardins of San Francisco while I was working on a cookbook.
-I made it once and was hooked—the chicken came out juicy, the skin was crisp, and the flavor was incredible.
+I got this recipe in the mail from Traci Des Jardins while I was working on a cookbook.
+I made it once and was hooked.
+The chicken came out juicy, the skin was crisp, and the flavor was spot on.

-Since then, I’ve probably made it a hundred times.
-The basil and garlic tucked under the skin, the Dijon mustard, and that whole lemon in the cavity take this chicken to another level.
+Since then, I've made it over and over.
+Garlic and basil under the skin, Dijon on top, and a whole lemon inside take it to another level.

 Ingredients